sukhbir-singh/blog/_posts/2019-08-24-gsoc-2019-final-submission-report.md

 ![Google Summer of Code Image](https://github.com/sukhbir-singh/blog/raw/master/assets/images/gsoc_image.png "Google Summer of Code Image")

 Hi there,
 I am Sukhbir Singh, a final year student of National Institute of Technology Hamirpur.
-For last 3 months, I have worked with "Amahi" organization as a Google Summer of Code student developer.
-Amahi is one the best open source media server software available right now.
-Platform is the core sofware of Amahi and it is in development from last 7 years.
+For the last 3 months, I have worked with “Amahi” organization as a Google Summer of Code student developer.
+Amahi is one of the best open-source media server software available right now.
+The platform is the core software of Amahi and it is in development from last 7 years.
 Amahi 11 officially released last year in 2018 and provides support for fedora 27.
-In this report, I would like to mention everything i have worked on during this period.
+In this report, I would like to mention everything I have worked on during this period.

 ## Project Details
 Student: Sukhbir Singh ([sukhbir-singh](https://github.com/sukhbir-singh))